al-c95/MyLibrary/README.md

 3. Set the `dbPath` in `app.config` to the path of the database (`library.db`).

 ## Architecture
 WinForms application connected to a bundled Sqlite database.
+For more information, refer to `docs\design\detailed_design.md`.

 ## Usage
 Some instructions or a manual may be provided as part of a future release.

+## Known Issues and Solutions
+### Item selection in main list different to item data displayed
+Sometimes, when selecting items quickly one after another, there is a small chance that the item data displayed will not match the selected item in the list.
+Presently, the solution is to select the item again.

 ## Attributions
 - Newtonsoft.Json 13.0.1 by James Newton-King
 - Dapper 2.0.123 by Sam Saffron, Marc Gravell and Nick Craver
+- EPPlus 5.8.8 by EPPlus Software AB
+- CircularProgressBar 2.8.0.16 by Soroush Falahati
+- WinFormAnimation 1.6.0.4 by Soroush Falahati
+- EntityFramework 6.4.4 by Microsoft
 - Microsoft.Data.Sqlite.Core by Microsoft

 ## Contributing